lyft/flinkk8soperator/docs/crd.md

     If an application is successfully rolled back, it is moved to a *DeployFailed* phase.
 Un-setting or setting `ForceRollback` to `False` will allow updates to progress normally.

   * **maxCheckpointRestoreAgeSeconds** `type:int32`
-    Used to prevent the application from restoring state from a checkpoint whose age (in seconds) is greater than the value set.
-It defaults to 1 hour (3600 seconds).
-This config is used during the operator update workflow.
-This default exists only to protect one from accidentally restarting the application using a very old checkpoint (which might put your application under huge load). **Note:** this doesn't affect the flink application's checkpointing mechanism in anyway.
+    If the operator is unable to successfully take a savepoint of the existing job when updating, it may fall back to instead using the job's most recent checkpoint.
+This parameter determines the maximum checkpoint age (in seconds) that is eligible for use during update; the operator won't automatically roll back the application state to a checkpoint older than this.
+This check is done prior to cancelling the existing job; if no savepoint or valid checkpoint is available, deploy will fail and leave the existing job running.
+It defaults to 1 hour (3600 seconds), to protect one from accidentally restarting the application using a very old checkpoint (which might put your application under huge load / result in lots of duplicate data). **Note:** This doesn't affect the flink application's checkpointing mechanism in anyway.

   * **tearDownVersionHash** `type:string`
     Used **only** with the BlueGreen deployment mode.
 This is set typically once a FlinkApplication successfully transitions to the `DualRunning` phase.